Skip to main content

 Do I have to live in the residence?

-Note: Every student who intends to live in residence must submit a completed Residence Application to reserve a spot.
+Note: Every student who intends to live in residence must complete all steps of the Residence Application process.

 * Ambrose reserves the right to modify this information at any time without notification.